travisricks/algorithms-meetup/meetup-13/2-insertion-sort.md

 ## Summary

 Return a sorted array using Insertion Sort (https://en.wikipedia.org/wiki/Insertion_sort).
+Do not use any native sort methods!
+Build this from scratch.

 # Inputs
 [0, -1, 2]